Home

 Read more: G7 leaders vow to wean off Russian energy as Ukraine enters talks for ‘peace settlement’

-In the course of the go to, Trudeau met with Ukrainian President Volodymyr Zelenskyy and held a press conference in the Mariinskyi Palace, where he announced additional navy assistance and funding supports for Ukraine as it defends its country in opposition to the Russian invasion.
+Throughout the go to, Trudeau met with Ukrainian President Volodymyr Zelenskyy and held a press convention within the Mariinskyi Palace, where he announced further navy help and funding helps for Ukraine as it defends its nation in opposition to the Russian invasion.

 Zelenskyy said Canada was second solely to the US in the “scope of help it’s been offering to Ukraine.”